 Our success depends on our ability to attract, retain and motivate highly qualified and diverse talent.
-As of December 31, 2021, we had approximately 13,500 employees located in over 30 different countries in a variety of roles.
-Approximately 5,850 of our associates were employed in the United States, and the remainder were employed outside of the United States.
-We believe that our relations with our employees are good.
-As of December 31, 2021, approximately 6% of our employees in North America were represented by unions, and a majority of our employees in Europe were represented by workers' councils or unions.
+As of December 31, 2022, we had approximately 14,500 employees located in over 30 different countries in a variety of roles.
+Approximately 6,200 of our associates were employed in the U.S. We believe that our relations with our employees are good.
+As of December 31, 2022, approximately 5% of our employees in North America were represented by unions, and a majority of our employees in Europe were represented by workers' councils or unions.
 We compete in the highly competitive life sciences industry.
 Attracting, developing and retaining talented people in technical, marketing, sales, research and other positions is crucial to executing our strategy and our ability to compete effectively.
 Our ability to recruit and retain such talent depends on a number of factors, including a positive work environment and culture, compensation and benefits, talent development and career growth and opportunities, and protecting the health, safety and well-being of our associates.
 To that end, we invest in our associates in order to be an employer of choice with limitless opportunity.